Duration: Twelve to eight months full time (up to two years for programme completion; two to five years part time.

 The entry requirements for the Advanced Clinical Practice - Critical Care masters degree pathway are:

-- A first degree (Honours degree - 2:2 Hons or above) or equivalent* in a relevant subject from an approved institution of higher education.
+- A first degree (Honours degree - 2:2 Hons or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.

 - A current professional registration with a relevant professional/statutory body or equivalent.

 - A current or recent relevant job contract in a clinical or clinically related area i.e. within a critical care setting.

 - At least two years relevant post registration clinical experience (including having undertaken post qualification foundation education in critical care or equivalent).

 - At least one satisfactory reference (on some occasions a second reference will be required)